 Exploring plans that cover all of your medications at the lowest rate is a great way to start saving.
 For example, there are five tiers of prescription drug coverage with Medicare plans – ranging from low-cost, generic medication coverage to high-cost, specialty medication coverage.

 Are you eligible for extra financial help or Medicare Savings Programs?
-These special programs are designed to help supplement your Medicare expenses and can be a great value to the consumer.
+These special programs are designed to help supplement your Medicare expenses and can be of great value to you.

 Many people qualify for cost-relief through Medicare Savings Programs and the online application process is simple.
 If you are eligible, you may be entitled to a Special Enrollment Period (SEP), which means there’s a potential to save even more by choosing a new Medicare plan.

-If you’re unsure if you qualify for Medicare Savings Programs, contact us today for a free consultation to select the right Medicare coverage, including prescription benefits.
+If you’re unsure if you qualify for Medicare Savings Programs, call us at (623) 223-8884 for a free consultation.
+A local licensed agent will help you select the right Medicare coverage, including prescription benefits.

 Specific Medicare plans offer extra benefits and finding the right one can help save you money.
 These benefits include additional coverage for fitness, well-being, and other healthcare services.

-For example, Medicare Advantage Plans may offer an allowance for hearing aids, glasses or contacts, and over-the-counter health products.
-You can also find plans that include routine vision, hearing, and dental services.
+For example, Medicare Advantage plans may offer an allowance for hearing aids, glasses or contacts, and over-the-counter health products.
+You can also find plans that include routine dental, hearing, and vision services.

-If you experience chronic conditions, you may be able to save money on your regular medical expenses by finding the right Medicare plan that covers your chronic conditions.
+If you experience a chronic condition, you may be able to save money on your regular medical expenses by finding the right Medicare plan that covers your chronic conditions.

 As we age, it’s common to become more vulnerable to chronic conditions like diabetes, COPD, and chronic heart conditions.
 Some insurance carriers offer plans specially designed to treat and control these conditions, which can ultimately lower your routine medical expenses.